garrettrayj/den/README.md

 Version 1.3 includes major application performance improvements and minor UI bugfixes.

-- Data is stored in two databases; local and cloud synced.
-Feed content is kept in local, while subscriptions and visits are stored in the cloud database.
+- Data is now stored in two databases; one local and one cloud synced.
+Feed content is kept local, while subscriptions and history are stored in the cloud.
 Cloud sync may still be disabled in iCloud preferences and the app will work entirely with local databases.
-- Images are downloaded, resized, and saved in a local cache during feed refresh.
+- Images are now downloaded, resized, and saved to locally during feed refresh.
+The result is better performance and lower memory usage, especially on Mac where a lot images can be in view at once.
 - Fixed UI bug that caused dialog boxes to close randomly.
 - Fixed UI bug that caused dialog boxes to ignore dark/light mode setting.
+- Various other bug fixes, performance improvements, and usability enhancements.

 ## Technical Documentation